olxgroup-oss/olx-test-runner/README.md

 <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-purple.svg" alt="License: MIT"></a>
 </p>

-# Test runner
+# OLX Test runner

-The Test Runner library is an solution designed to speed up unit tests on slow machines.
+The OLX Test Runner library is an solution designed to speed up unit tests on slow machines.
 For developers working on Flutter projects, running tests can often become a time-consuming task, especially when working with diverse environments that may not have optimal performance.
 This library addresses the issue by combining individual tests into test groups, boosting the efficiency and reducing the execution time of your test suite.
-By leveraging smarter grouping and execution, Test Runner ensures your testing workflow is streamlined and faster, allowing you to focus on development and iteration rather than waiting for slow tests to complete.
+By leveraging smarter grouping and execution, OLX Test Runner ensures your testing workflow is streamlined and faster, allowing you to focus on development and iteration rather than waiting for slow tests to complete.

 ### Key Features: